FCA announces work on motor finance – section 166 report and changes to the complaints process

 We have experience advising firms in relation to section 166 skilled person reports and have advised a number of clients on commission complaints and claims, including successfully responding to pre-action disclosure applications (in which we have been successful in obtaining favourable costs awards).
 Given our detailed knowledge of the regulatory regime, the automotive sector and having experience with dealing with FCA supervisory action, we can assist with project planning, drafting responses to complainants, updating policies and processes and on responding to the FCA and any skilled person report.

-If you wish to discuss this further, get in touch with Adam Edwards or Daniel Meyer.
+If you wish to discuss this further, get in touch with Adam Edwards.

 Get in touch